THE FANNIE LOU HAMER STORY ONE – WOMAN PLAY

 Healing Through the Sound of Music featuring the multi-awarding production of The Fannie Lou Hamer Story proudly supports legislative efforts to make Juneteenth an official National Day of Observance like Patriot or Flag Day.

 Juneteenth or June 19, 1865 is officially recognized as a state holiday or Special Day of Observance in 45 states and the District of Columbia.
 June 19, 2017, the United States Pentagon held an official Juneteenth Flag dedication ceremony.
-Legislation to establish Juneteenth as a National Day of Observance in America will be re-introduced for passage in the United States Senate, United States House of Representatives and on to the desk of the President of the United States.
-Our project supports the campaign to make Juneteenth a National Day of Observance in America representing the consummation of President Abraham Lincoln’s executive order, the Emancipation Proclamation.
+Legislation to establish Juneteenth as a National Day of Observance in America has been re-introduced for passage in the US Senate and the US House of Representatives and then onto the desk of the President of the United States.

 Ms. Aimbaye channels Mrs. Hamer transfixing the audience in a riveting 60-minute journey of storytelling showered with eleven inspiring songs and a video montage of the Civil Rights movement.
 Ms. Aimbaye has the power of a warrior when she speaks and the voice of an angel when she sings evoking emotions with tears of joy and pain as well as sorrow and laughter.
 A critic once wrote, “When Ms. Mzuri sings God smiles and angels flap their wings”.
 The audience will experience the courageous spirit and determination of Mrs. Hamer’s emotional twists and turns in her triumphant quest for human dignity and freedom.